-What to do with increasing precipitation in a city, which lies largely below sea level and where water comes from all directions: from the sea, the river, the ground and the sky?
+What to do with the increasing precipitation in a city that lies largely below sea level and where water comes from all directions: from the sea, the river, the ground and the sky?

 The most popular keyword at the moment is ‘meervoudig ruimtegebruik’, meaning multicoding.
 It results in projects such as a public square that also serves as rainwater retention facility, or a vegetable field on the roof of an office block.
 Formerly neglected office district Zomerhofkwartier has even been declared a test field for rainwater retention projects.

 On this tour you’ll experience several bottom-up intiatives for climate change mitigation and rainwater retention, highlighting experimental approaches to spatial challenges.